 - Stir in ½ tsp salt (¼ tsp if you use salted butter) and a dash of pepper.
 Taste.
 If it seems a little blah, add more salt 2 pinches at a time until you're satisfied with the flavor.

-- If you prefer, run the sauce through a fine mesh strainer to remove the shallot.
+- Run the sauce through a fine mesh strainer to remove the shallot and garlic cloves.

 - Serve over pasta, chicken or fish.
 Top with fresh basil, oregano or thyme.